gcobb321/icloud3/docs/chapters/1-preparing-for-icloud3.md

 1. Create another iCloud Account with an email address different that your "real" email address.
 You can use another email address you may have or create one specifically for the Find-my-Friends tracking method.
 2. Log into that account on your iPhone, iPad, Mac or PC.
+3. Add the 'friends', the people that use the devices you want to track, in the `Contacts` app when you are signed into this new account.
+You only need to enter their name and the email address of their actual iCloud account.
-3. Open the FindMy App and select *"+ Share My Location* for each phone you want to track, including yourself with your real email address tied to your real iCloud account.
+4. Open the FindMy App and select *"+ Share My Location* for each phone you want to track, including yourself with your real email address tied to your real iCloud account.
-4. Sign out of this other account.
+5. Sign out of this other account.
 If you are on your iPhone or iPad, select *No* when asked if you want to merge the contacts, keychain or other items with iCloud.
-5. Sign back into your real iCloud account.
+6. Sign back into your real iCloud account.
-6. On each of the devices you are tracking, accept the sharing invitation.
+7. On each of the devices you are tracking, accept the sharing invitation.
-7. Change the iCloud3 username/password parameters to your second account, the one you just created in step 1.
+8. Change the iCloud3 username/password parameters to your second account, the one you just created in step 1.
-8. The iCloud3 track_devices parameter should still have your email address and the email addresses of the people you are following.
+9. The iCloud3 track_devices parameter should still have your email address and the email addresses of the people you are following.
-9. Restart HA and iCloud3.
+10. Restart HA and iCloud3.
 You should now be tracking yourself.

 #### Setting up a new iCloud Account (an "iCloud Tracking Account")